Avionics Design System

 We distinguish between generic prose and article content:

 • .prose: Generic typography styles for any text block.
+Uses display: contents so children participate directly in the parent grid.

 • .content-prose: Enhanced styles for long-form articles, including specific spacing for headings and lists.